Carlos Fabra Carreras

-Carlos Fabra Carreras (Castellón de la Plana, 2 August 1945) is a Spanish politician and businessman.
+Carlos Fabra Carreras (born 2 August 1945 in Castellón de la Plana) is a Spanish politician and businessman.
 He was president of the Provincial Council of Castellón from 1995 to 2011 and one of the leaders of the Partido Popular in the province.
 He was president of the public company that manages Castellón airport until 22 March 2013, when he resigned after learning that he would be tried in court.
 He was prosecuted for various offences of influence peddling, bribery and five tax offences, and was sentenced in November 2013 to four years in prison for defrauding the tax authorities of 700,000 euros.

 Biography

 The Fabra family has had a preponderant presence in the politics of the Province of Castellón since the last third of the 19th century, with seven members of the family (including himself and his father) having presided over the Provincial Council during this period.

 His father Carlos Fabra Andrés was one of the founders of the Catholic Youth in Castellón and at the outbreak of the Civil War he enlisted in Franco's army.
 After the end of the Civil War, he was appointed delegate of ex-combatants in 1939 and four years later he became Provincial Secretary of the National Movement (the political arm of Francoism).
 Years later, he would hold other posts such as the Presidency of the Provincial Council and the Mayor of Castellón.